 Collins, B. A., Toppelberg, C.O., Suárez-Orozco, C., O’Connor, E. & Nieto-Castañon, A. (2011).
-Cross-Sectional associations of Spanish and English competence and wellbeing in Latino children of immigrants in kindergarten.
+Cross-sectional associations of Spanish and English competence and wellbeing in Latino children of immigrants in kindergarten.
 International Journal of Sociology of Language 208 (2011) 5-24.

 O’Connor, E., Dearing, E., & Collins, B. A. (2011).
-Teacher-child relationship trajectories: Predictors of behavior problem trajectories and mediators of child and family factors.
-American Educational Research Journal 48(1): 120-162.
+Teacher-child relationship and behavior problem trajectories in elementary school.
+American Educational Research Journal 48(1): 120-162. doi: 10.3102/0002831210365008

-Toppelberg C.O., Collins B. A, (2010).
+Toppelberg C.O., Collins, B. A, (2010).
 Language, Culture, and Adaptation in Immigrant Children.
 Child & Adolescent Psychiatric Clinics of North America 19(4):697-717

-Sirin S., Roger- Sirin L., & Collins B. A. (2010).
-A measure of cultural competence as an ethical responsibility: Quick Racial and Ethical Sensitivity Test, Journal of Moral Education (39) 1.
+Sirin S., Roger- Sirin L., & Collins, B. A. (2010).
+A measure of cultural competence as an ethical responsibility: Quick Racial and Ethical Sensitivity Test, Journal of Moral Education (39) 1

 Collins B. A., (2007).
 Preparing Teachers for Culturally Diverse Schools: Research and the Overwhelming Presence of Whiteness [Abstract].
 SAGE Race Relations Abstracts, Noguera P. Ed.
-(32) 3.
+(32) 3

-Toppelberg C.O., Collins B. A, (2003).
+Toppelberg C.O., Collins, B. A, (2003).
 Constructing a language: A usage-based theory of language acquisition.
 By Michael Tomasello.
 Cambridge, MA, US: Harvard University Press, 2003.
 Journal of the American Academy of Child and Adolescent Psychiatry; 43(10):1305-1306.